HelloYeew/chiharun-tweet-archive/README.md

 You don't want to contribute these repositories anymore.
 Just use all file that I get from her tweets to contribute in other way like make website that archive these tweets etc.

-If you use my data please credit to these repositories.
+If you use my data please credit or mention this repositories.
 Thx!